zorianc/PalindromeChecker/README.md

 # Palindrome Checker
 ====================

-A [palindrome](http://en.wikipedia.org/wiki/Palindrome)  is a word, phrase, number, or other sequence of characters which reads the same backward or forward.
-Allowances may be made for adjustments to capital letters, punctuation, and word dividers.
-Famous examples include "A man, a plan, a canal, Panama!", "Amor, Roma", "race car", "taco cat", and "No 'x' in Nixon".
+A [palindrome](http://en.wikipedia.org/wiki/Palindrome)  is a word, phrase, number, or other sequence of characters which reads the same backward or forward - simple examples: REVIVER, MADAM, DEIFIED.
+More interesting examples include allowances for capital letters, punctuation, and word dividers.

+These famous examples include:
+- "A man, a plan, a canal, Panama!"
+- "Amor, Roma"
+- "race car"
+- "taco cat"
+- "No 'x' in Nixon".

 Suggested steps to complete this assignment
 -------------------------------------------